Module 16, CLP Classification

 - Different methods for approaching classification including test methods, bridging principles, calculation methods and how and when to use expert judgement and weight of evidence

-- Physical hazards: which properties does CLP include, how do you measure them, and what are the classification criteria?
+- Physical hazards: which properties are included, how do you measure them, and what are the classification criteria?

 - Sources of hazard information, how data are obtained and used

-- Notification to the Classification and Labelling Inventory
+- Notification to the EU and GB Classification and Labelling Inventories

-- Putting it all together to fully classify substances and mixtures
+- Putting it all together to fully classify substances and mixtures, how to manage real-life problems.

-Exercises will be held throughout the day to assist in the understanding of the concepts introduced.
+Exercises are held throughout the course to assist in the understanding of the concepts introduced, and there is time throughout for questions and discussion.

 Delegates should note that this module does not cover details of labelling, which are the subject of the separate Module 19, CLP Labelling.

-This module addresses the CLP Regulation which differs in some aspects to the GHS and other regional implementations of the GHS.
-Where possible differences to GHS will be highlighted during the training.
+This module addresses the GB and EU CLP Regulations which differ in some aspects to the GHS and other regional implementations of the GHS.
+Where possible differences to GHS and other major jurisdictions will be highlighted during the training.

 Who Should Attend